 Potential risks include:

-For most conditions, therapy lasts approximately two hours.
+For most conditions, hyperbaric oxygen therapy lasts approximately two hours.
 Members of your health care team will monitor you and the therapy unit throughout your treatment.

 You may feel somewhat tired or hungry following your treatment.
 This doesn't limit normal activities.

 To benefit from hyperbaric oxygen therapy, you'll likely need more than one session.
-The number of sessions depends on your medical condition.
+The number of sessions is dependent upon your medical condition.
 Some conditions, such as carbon monoxide poisoning, might be treated in three visits.
-Others, such as nonhealing wounds, may require 20 to 40 treatments.
+Others, such as nonhealing wounds, may require 40 treatments or more.

-To effectively treat other conditions, hyperbaric oxygen therapy is used as part of a comprehensive treatment plan and administered with other therapies and drugs that fit your individual needs.
+To effectively treat approved medical conditions, hyperbaric oxygen therapy is usually part of a comprehensive treatment plan provided with other therapies and drugs that are designed to fit your individual needs.